wrench-project/wrench/doc/source/wrench_101.rst

 This creates an execution controller and passes to its constructor a number of tasks to execute, the compute service to use, the storage service to use, and the host on which it is supposed to execute.
-Class :cpp:class:`wrench::TwoTasksAtATimeExecutionController` is of course provided with the example.
+Class ``wrench::TwoTasksAtATimeExecutionController`` is of course provided with the example.
 See the :ref:`WRENCH 102 <wrench-102-header>` page for information on how to implement an execution controller.